vedanthv/Site-Energy-Intensity-Prediction/README.md

 - The mean cross validation scores for each grouped dataset are included below, we can see that for some groups, the train and validation scores are quite good, except for a few, namely `Food_Grocery`, `Health`, and `Laboratory_Data`.

+## Feature Importance

+- I plot the feature importance graphs from the lightGBM regressor models.

+- I only include an example for the four `2to4_5plus_Mixed` models that resulted from the cross validation process, otherwise there would be too many plots to look at in this notebook.

+- We'll see that in each fold the grouped median features and interaction features with `energy_star_rating` are the most important